MikroElektronika/mikrosdk_click_v2/clicks/irsense5/details.md

 ---
-# IR Sense 5 click
+# IR Sense 5 Click

 > IR Sense 5 Click is a compact add-on board designed for accurate, non-contact surface temperature measurement.
 This board features the ZTP-148SRC1, a thermopile IR sensor from Amphenol, with a measurement range from -20 to +100°C, an active area of 0.7x0.7mm², and a typical field of view of 85 degrees.
 The board also integrates an OPA2365AIDR OpAmp for signal amplification and an MCP3221 analog-to-digital converter for digitizing the output.
 Additional features include output offset selection and test points for signal monitoring.